min-dles/prime-solo-project/README.md

 ## STRETCH GOAL(S)
 1. useParams for identifying the Moon Phase ID when user clicks on a Moon Phase button and wants to see only task items with that Moon Phase ID.
+2. Refactoring for logged in/out template views: react-router layout components